larsks/mdcam/README.md

 address `192.168.1.1`.
 You can use the `set_params` command to change the ip address used by the camera.

+If you are using a non-default address, you can set it on the command line with the `--ipaddr` option, or you can set the `MDCAM_IPADDR` environment variable.

 ### Taking a snapshot

 Take a snapshot by running: